leeping/geomeTRIC/README.txt

 and some other helpful functions.
 You don't need to install any of the optional dependencies of Forcebalance, such as lxml and Work Queue.

-There is no installer and the optimize.py script may be called directly.
-The script needs to be in the same folder as internal.py and rotate.py.
+To install the code, run "python setup.py install".
+To execute the geometry optimizer, run "geometric-optimize".

-You need a .xyz file for the coordinates and one of the supported quantum chemistry software packages.
+You will need a .xyz file for the coordinates and one of the supported quantum chemistry software packages.
+The supported packages are:
+TeraChem, Q-Chem, and Psi4.
+You can also call Gromacs for MM forces.

 Please refer to the example calculations for how to run the code.
 The commands to execute the code are contained in "command.sh".